hphelion/documentation/object-storage.api.md

 ---
 # HP Cloud Object Storage  API

-Surf on over to our [Object Storage API Reference](/api/object-storage) for lots of details on the HP Public Cloud object storage service.
+Surf on over to our [Object Storage API Reference](/api/object-storage) for lots of details on the HP Helion Public Cloud object storage service.

 <!-- For a detailed overview of how to interact with the Object Storage REST API using cURL: